yoricky42/rapp_fed/readme.md

 yorickyves42

 ## Instalation
-Run : npm i or npm install to install al dependencies
+Run : npm i or npm install to install all dependencies

 ## Libraries used :